GabrielPiela/BBrowser/README.md

 [x64](http://gabrysp.bplaced.net/Projekty_skompilowane/BBrowser64_beta3.rar)

-**Note** This pre-release version of BBrowser, some functions may be not working yet.
+**Note** This is pre-release version of BBrowser, some functions may be not working yet.

 ### Todo